majed-baserinia/agriBank/packages/cli/README.md

-# Client generator
+# agribank CLI

-This a command line application that facilitates creating agribank apps, to see all options use `--help`
+This is a command line application that facilitates creating agribank apps, to see all options use `--help`

-- OpenApiTools (which generated the clients) requires [java](https://www.oracle.com/java/technologies/downloads/) installed on your machine.
+- OpenApiTools (which generates the clients) requires [java](https://www.oracle.com/java/technologies/downloads/) installed on your machine.

 # Example usage